 Financial assets are generally measured at acquisition cost.
-Extraordinary depreciation and amortization is recognized if a permanent reduction in value is to be assumed.
+Extraordinary depreciation and amortization are recognized if a permanent reduction in value is to be assumed.

-In order to assess the recoverability of domestic and foreign financial assets, calculations were carried out as at December 31, 2021 with regard to the recoverability of all significant investments.
+In order to assess the recoverability of domestic and foreign financial assets, calculations were carried out as at December 31, 2022 with regard to the recoverability of all significant investments.
 The investment carrying amount plus the book values of the loans were used as the basis for comparison and compared to the recoverable income.
-Based on the valuations carried out, no extraordinary depreciation and amortization had to be recorded as at the reporting date.
+Based on the valuations carried out, the shares in Fraport Malta Ltd. were depreciated in the amount of €139.1 million and in Thalita Trading Ltd. in the amount of €10 million as at the reporting date (see also notes 15 and 19).
+In addition, no extraordinary depreciation and amortization had to be recorded as at the reporting date.